I can’t believe it’s 2021 which means we’re starting another year of conquering debt.

 As of June 2014, we became mortgage and debt-free under the age of 40 just five years after purchasing our home.

-In the midst of this, we decided to have a baby and are now parents to a very busy little toddler whom we love very much.
+In the midst of this, we decided to have a baby and are now parents to a very busy boy who has kept us on our toes.

 Although we had the money in 2013 to pay off the mortgage we were waiting for the exchange rate in the UK to work in our favour before moving our money over.

 We caught that in the nick of time thankfully not losing too much money.

 Since achieving debt freedom we’ve been investing aggressively in our retirement savings, renovating, and going on holidays so far to Spain, the UK, Iceland, and hopefully across Canada soon.